Global Supply Chain Management: 8 Market Forces Creating Complexity

 Often business leaders are focused on what is happening locally or within their own industry and not calculating the impact other geographies and industry will have on their own.

-When the original iPad launch went beyond expectations, it was a nightmare for everybody else dependent on the same suppliers of passives and semiconductors (think white goods, automotive and healthcare, among others).
+When the original iPad launch went beyond expectations, it was a nightmare for everybody else depending on the same suppliers of passives and semiconductors (think white goods, automotive and healthcare, among others).

 In the EMS business, we see every industry, appreciate the significant overlap between sectors and innately plan around these global market forces.
 It is the nature of our business to think globally or fail.